Camping in the Cotswolds: an overview of Far Peak

 Some friends of ours visit this Cotswold campsite each year and give it rave reviews.
 It is in the far south west corner of the Cotswolds, closer to Bristol than it is to Stow on the Wold or Bourton on the Water.
 However, other highlights are on hand such as lovely Castlecombe and Westonbirt Arboretum.
 The site itself is set on an organic farm amid particularly stunning scenery.
 It looks extremely lovely…

 Check out my post on glamping with kids for more Cotswold camping sites which offer a touch more luxury.
+If you fancy somewhere a bit closer to London, I’ve also put together an article about glamping in Hertfordshire.

 Things to do in the Cotswolds with kids